The Price of Privacy in Untrusted Recommendation Engines: Introduction

 \section{Introduction}

 Recommender systems are fast becoming one of the cornerstones of the Internet; in a world with ever increasing choices, they are one of the most effective ways of matching users with items.
-Today, many websites (Amazon, Netflix, Yahoo, etc.) use some form of such systems, and research into these algorithms received a fillip from the recently concluded Netflix prize competition.
-Ironically, the contest also exposed the Achilles heel of such systems, when \cite{PrivAttack1} demonstrated that the Netflix data could be de-anonymized.
-Subsequent works such as \cite{PrivAttack2} have reinforced belief in the frailty of these algorithms in the face of privacy attacks.
+Today, many websites use some form of such systems.
+Research in these algorithms received a fillip from the Netflix prize competition in 2009.
+Ironically, however, the contest also exposed the Achilles heel of such systems, when \cite{PrivAttack1} demonstrated that the Netflix data could be de-anonymized.
+Subsequent works (for example, \cite{PrivAttack2}) have reinforced belief in the frailty of these algorithms in the face of privacy attacks.

 To design recommender systems in such scenarios, we first need to define what it means for a data-release mechanism to be private.
-The popular perception has coalesced around the following notion: a person can either participate in a collaborative filtering system and waive all claims to privacy, or avoid such systems entirely.
-The response of the research community to these concerns has been the development of a third paradigm, between complete exposure and complete silence.
-This new approach has been captured in the formal notion of \emph{differential privacy} (refer \cite{Dwork06}); essentially it suggests that although perfect privacy is impossible, one can control the leakage of information by \emph{deliberately corrupting sensitive data before release}.
+The popular perception has coalesced around the notion that a person can either participate in a recommender system and waive all claims to privacy, or avoid such systems entirely.
+The response of the research community to these concerns has been the development of a third paradigm between complete exposure and complete silence.
+This approach has been captured in the formal notion of \emph{differential privacy} (refer \cite{Dwork06}); essentially it suggests that although perfect privacy is impossible, one can control the leakage of information by \emph{deliberately corrupting sensitive data before release}.
 The original definition in \cite{Dwork06} provides a statistical test that must be satisfied by a data-release mechanism to be private.
 Accepting this paradigm shifts the focus to designing algorithms that obey this constraint while maximizing relevant notions of utility.
-This trade-off between utility and privacy has been explored for several problems in database management (refer to \cite{Sulq,Dwork06,DworkMNS,Contobs,Panpriv}) and learning (refer to \cite{BLR,PrivERM,SQbarrier,Kasietal,McsMiro,Smith}).
+This trade-off between utility and privacy has been explored for several problems in database management \cite{Sulq,Dwork06,DworkMNS,Contobs,Panpriv} and learning \cite{BLR,PrivERM,SQbarrier,Kasietal,McsMiro,Smith}.